A Unified Framework for Linear-Programming Based Communication Receivers: Abstract

 \section{Abstract}

-It is shown that any communication system which admits a sum-product algorithm (SPA) based receiver also admits a corresponding linear-programming (LP) based receiver.
+It is shown that a large class of communication systems which admit a sum-product algorithm (SPA) based receiver also admit a corresponding linear-programming (LP) based receiver.
 The two receivers have a relationship defined by the local structure of the underlying graphical model, and are inhibited by the same phenomenon, which we call \emph{pseudoconfigurations}.
 This concept is a generalization of the concept of \emph{pseudocodewords} for linear codes.
 It is proved that the LP receiver has the `maximum likelihood certificate' property, and that the receiver output is the lowest cost pseudoconfiguration.
 Equivalence of graph-cover pseudoconfigurations and linear-programming pseudoconfigurations is also proved.
 A concept of \emph{system pseudodistance} is defined which generalizes the existing concept of pseudodistance for binary and nonbinary linear codes.
-While the LP receiver generally has a higher complexity than the corresponding SPA receiver, the LP receiver and its associated pseudoconfiguration structure provide a useful tool for the analysis of SPA receivers.
-As an illustrative example, we show in detail how the LP design technique may be applied to the problem of joint equalization and decoding of coded transmissions over a frequency selective channel.
-A simulation-based analysis of the error events of the resulting LP receiver is also provided.
+It is demonstrated how the LP design technique may be applied to the problem of joint equalization and decoding of coded transmissions over a frequency selective channel, and a simulation-based analysis of the error events of the resulting LP receiver is also provided.
+For this particular application, the proposed LP receiver is shown to be competitive with other receivers, and to be capable of outperforming turbo equalization in bit and frame error rate performance.